citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ## Start abstracting the rasterizer cache from OpenGL ([#6013](https://github.com/citra-emu/citra/pull/6103)) by [GPUCode](https://github.com/GPUCode)

 As we are entering the mid 2023’s, Citra is long due for a makeover!
-First on the list of things to make Citra shiny again is a to polish up our OpenGL graphics backend.
+First on the list of things to make Citra shiny again is to polish up our OpenGL graphics backend.

 A fundamental part of Citra’s renderer, regardless of the graphics API used, is a component known as the rasterizer cache, which is responsible for tracking all memory reads and writes to the emulated 3DS VRAM.
 The rasterizer cache is Citra’s version of the texture cache, a concept well known to avid emulation followers.